Plans detailed for first U.S. mission to land on moon since Apollo

 For ULA, the launch serves as the first of two certification flights for the U.S. Air Force, a key test for a rocket that will replace ULA's legacy Delta and Atlas rocket families, synonymous with space missions for the U.S. military for decades.

-The Vulcan will be the backbone of ULA's defense against rival boosters by SpaceX, which has slashed the cost of launches with its reusable rocket technology.
-Amazon.com Inc founder Jeff Bezos' Blue Origin, whose BE-4 engines power the Vulcan, is also working on a heavy-lift booster.
+The Vulcan will be the backbone of ULA's defence against rival boosters by SpaceX, which has slashed the cost of launches with its reusable rocket technology.
+Amazon.com Inc <AMZN.O> founder Jeff Bezos' Blue Origin, whose BE-4 engines power the Vulcan, is also working on a heavy-lift booster.

 ULA and Astrobotic acknowledge production problems or other factors could delay the launch schedule.